 - 2 tablespoons balsamic vinegar

 - 1 tablespoon cornstarch

 - Set the steam release handle to the 'sealing' position, place the lid on the Instant Pot and cook on high pressure for 10 minutes.

-When the Instant Pot beeps, allow it to sit for 10 minutes (natural pressure release).
+- When the Instant Pot beeps, allow it to sit for 10 minutes (natural pressure release).
 After 10 minutes, carefully turn the steam release handle to the 'venting' position to release the remaining pressure.

-- Add all ingredients not labelled 'after cooking' to a gallon sized freezer bag.
+- Add all ingredients not labelled 'after cooking' to a gallon sized freezer bag (see note 3).